petarov/java-app-icons/README.md

 ## Quick Start

-Fetch the Instagram icon with its 3 sizes (60x, 100x and 512x pixels) available on the App Store.
+Fetch the Instagram App Store icon urls for the 3 default icon sizes: 60x, 100x and 512x pixels.

 ```java
     var downloader = AppIcons.appstore().build();
     downloader.getUrls("389801252").forEach(iconUrl -> System.out.println(iconUrl.getUrl()));
 ```

 Do the same thing for the Google Play Instagram app.
-In that case we only fetch a single app icon of size 512x512.
+In this (default) case we only fetch a single app icon url of size 512x512.

 ```java
     var downloader = AppIcons.playstore().build();